Rokhlin dimension of Z^m actions on simple C*-algebras: Introduction

 Let us describe how the paper is organized.
 In Section 2 we review the definition of Rokhlin dimension for $\Z^m$-actions.
 We show that as in the case of automorphisms, strong outerness is a necessary condition for an $\Z^m$-action to have finite Rokhlin dimension.
 We also review the notion of continuous $W^*$-bundles and discuss group actions on them.
 In Section 3 we prove a Rokhlin type theorem for $\Z^m$-actions on continuous $W^*$-bundles.
 The ideas and techniques are almost identical to the case of automorphisms, hence we will only outline the important steps and we refer the reader to \cite{Lia16} for full details.
 Section 4 is devoted to the technical notion we call the ``approximate Rokhlin property'', which already appeared in our previous paper.
 Here it serves the same purpose: a bridge connecting the Rokhlin property at the level of $W^*$-bundles and Rokhlin dimension at the level of $C^*$-algebras.
 Section 5 contains a simple but crucial observation (Proposition \ref{prop:Zm-Rokhlin}), which allows us to obtain finite Rokhlin dimension for $\Z^m$-actions from ``equivariant Rokhlin towers for automorphisms'' This section also contains a technical result which establishes the existence of these Rokhlin towers.
 Combining the observations and results from previous sections, we establish Theorem \ref{thm:1-1}.
 In the final section, Section 6, we study Bernoulli shifts on infinite tensor products.
 Combining the Rokhlin type theorem from Section 5 and an observation involving subshifts, we show that for a large class of $C^*$-algebras, the $\Z^m$-Bernoulli shift has finite Rokhlin dimension. \\

 \textbf{Acknowledgment:} Much of this work was done under the Pritchard Dissertation Fellowship granted by the Department of Mathematics at Pennsylvania State University.
-The author wishes to thank the Department of Mathematics for its support.
-The author also wishes to thank his dissertation advisor, Nate Brown, for many valuable discussions, including the suggestion of Proposition \ref{prop:subalgebra-trick}.
+The author wishes to thank his dissertation advisor, Nate Brown, for many valuable discussions, including the suggestion of Corollary \ref{lem:bernoulli}.
+The author also wishes to thank an anonymous referee for many helpful comments and the suggestion of Proposition \ref{prop:subalgebra-trick}, which streamlines the proof of Corollary \ref{lem:bernoulli}.